Area of a circle: History

 Modern mathematics can obtain the area using the methods of integral calculus or its more sophisticated offspring, real analysis.
 However, the area of a disk was studied by the Ancient Greeks.
 Eudoxus of Cnidus in the fifth century B.C. had found that the area of a disk is proportional to its radius squared.
 Archimedes used the tools of Euclidean geometry to show that the area inside a circle is equal to that of a right triangle whose base has the length of the circle's circumference and whose height equals the circle's radius in his book Measurement of a Circle.
-The circumference is 2πr, and the area of a triangle is half the base times the height, yielding the area π r^{2} for the disk.
+The circumference is 2πr, and the area of a triangle is half the base times the height, yielding the area πr^{2} for the disk.
 Prior to Archimedes, Hippocrates of Chios was the first to show that the area of a disk is proportional to the square of its diameter, as part of his quadrature of the lune of Hippocrates, but did not identify the constant of proportionality.